 DXV: So, they made, you know, they changed it for the worse across the board, provided these rules variants that change it back some of the way.
-And I didn’t write a secret issue at the time, because their contract says… I forget [exactly] what it says, but it says something about me not bad mouthing the game.
+And I didn’t write a secret history at the time, because their contract says… I forget [exactly] what it says, but it says something about me not bad mouthing the game.

 Donald X has written long essays about the design of many of his games over the years, calling them “secret history of…” For example, the Secret History of Dominion.

 DTD: “Don’t talk bad,” yeah.

 DXV: But it was a, it was a bummer.
 And I mean I appreciated… Their contract was very reasonable.
 Some companies want to own a game forever.
 And that’s bad.
 And you don’t want to do that.
 But when it’s your first game, what can you do, right?